Research

 What Americans Don’t Understand About Charlie Hebdo

-Once again, the western world reacted with shock when Muslims seemed to act violently against them.
+The Charlie Hebdo attacks in France shocked the Western world when, once again, Muslims seemed to act violently against them.
 In recent days people have taken sides, as confrontation leads them to farther and farther extremes.

 Those in the West believe they are protecting freedom of speech, those in the Muslim world believe they and their religion are victims of ridicule and shame.
 Many of you know I have written a great deal on these topics, including the book Honor and Shame: Unlocking the Door in 2001.
 In this book, I point out that much of the West views life through the paradigm of right versus wrong.
 We have our rights, and must protect them.
 If what we do is not wrong (against the law) then we have a right to our actions.
 In the East, however, many people view life through the paradigm of honor versus shame.
 We have our honor, and we must protect it, even with our lives, and we must avoid shame.
 And if shame is brought on us by others, it is perfectly okay to defend our honor.